MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-system-fields.md

 The **timestamp** field contains row version numbers for records, as maintained in SQL Server.
 The **timestamp** field is hidden.
 But, you can expose it by using [SqlTimestamp Property](properties/devenv-sqltimestamp-property.md).
 You're then able to write code against it, add filters, and so on, similar to any other field in a table.
 However, you can't write to the **timestamp** field.

-A typical use of the **timestamp** field is for synchronizing data changes in tables, when you want to identify records that have changed since the last synchronization.
-For example, you can read all the records in a table, and then store the highest **timestamp** value.
+A typical use of the **timestamp** field is for synchronizing data changes in tables.
+It lets you identify records that have changed since the last synchronization.
+For example, you can read all the records in a table, then store the highest **timestamp** value.
 Later, you can query and retrieve records that have a higher **timestamp** value than the stored value.

 #### Expose the timestamp field